Shubbi/vishal-lp-sample-project-main/README.md

 ### Order
 - Create (Place Order)
-    - When a customer whose ema
+    - Creates an Order and a customer if not existing.
 - UpdateOrderStatus
     - The only thing we allow updating is the status.
-    - Only Admin/Customer and that too depending on what is the current status
+    - Only Admin/Customer and that too depending on what is the current status.
 - GetOrder By Id
-    - Admin / Customer who placed the order can access
+    - Admin / Customer who placed the order can access.
 - GetOrders
-    - Admin only
+    - Admin only.
 - GetOrdersForCustomer
-    - Admin / Customer who placed the order can access
+    - Admin / Customer who placed the order can access.

 ** Limitations
 - I have not implemented an additional Cart feature which would have enabled customers to create a draft order which has not been submitted yet.
 This would have allowed customers to add/remove items from the cart till the time he is ready to submit.